 2. Beautiful And Walkable

-Dozens of trails wind through the Cotswolds.
+Dozens of trails wind through this friendliest town in England.
 Each of them offers walkers the opportunity to see both village and farm life.
 Typically, trails begin in one of the Cotswold villages and then head through miles of fields.
 Along the way, you’ll see plenty of cows, sheep, and horses, and some trails also include historic sites like Sudeley Castle or Hailes Abbey.

 Companies like Macs Adventure and Hillwalk Tours can help you plan your walking vacation, including accommodations, route maps, and luggage service.